-If you are currently located in South Korea and if you love theatre, don’t miss “Miso” the Korean Musical at the downtown Seoul.
-They are the finest theatre producer in Korea that I know of that breaks the language barrier for foreign audiences, yet at the same time having huge local viewership.
+If you are currently located in South Korea and if you love theatre, don’t miss “Miso” the Korean Musical in downtown Seoul.
+They are the finest theatre producer in Korea that I know of that breaks the language barrier for foreign audiences, yet at the same time has huge local viewership.
 Try to google a bit and you’ll surely find people raving about “Miso”.
 (Not the one for drinking of course^^) .
-I have to say the show was a spectacular line up of traditional music, lighting and vibrant colours of the elegant traditional costumes of Korea.
+I have to say the show was a spectacular lineup of traditional music, lighting and vibrant colours of the elegant traditional costumes of Korea.

 If you do not know about Jeongdong Theatre’s Miso show yet, here are some facts for you:

 - Over the past 14 years, Miso has attracted a total of approximately 650,000 people.

 - As an exceptional show of Korean tradition and culture, Miso has been particularly well received by international fans.

 - Miso has been a contributing factor in spreading ‘Korean Fever’ as worldwide audiences gain a deeper appreciation of the traditional art, beauty and elegance of Korea.

 Thanks to KTO, I was able to enjoy a lovely afternoon at Jeongdong Theatre.
 It was a hot and sunny afternoon when we arrived at the place.
 Before we start, here is a brief introduction to Jeongdong Theatre:

 Jeondong Theater (정동 극장) was opened in 1977 with the aim to perform traditional Korean dance and music, delighting audiences of all ages.
 Years later in 2008, they remarketed their show and named it ‘Miso’ (美笑, literally it means beautiful, smile) and adapted it into a traditional dance drama/love story chronicling the four seasons of Korea.